enniovilla/project-1-ci/README.md

 - A favicon.<br>
 ![MTB favicon](documentation/favicon-browser.png)

-- A navigation bar with clickable logo and names that will take the ser to the home page and the menu with sign up button highlighted to facilitate the user experience.
+- A navigation bar with clickable logo and names that will take the user to the home page and the menu with sign up button highlighted to facilitate the user experience.
 If the user can scroll down, the navigation bar will be fixed at the top of the screen for easy access.
 ![MTB Nav bar](documentation/nav-bar.png)

 ### The Home Page